mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/MoreInheritance.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The arrow in this class diagram indicates inheritance.
 The sub-classes inherit the attributes and methods
 of the super-class.
-The sub-classes can have additional attributes or methods or they can override methods
+The sub-classes can have additional attributes or methods.
+If a sub-class has a
-of the super-class.
+method with the same name as one in the super-class, it overrides the super-class method.

 .. image:: Figures/class2.PNG